tkgm.gov.tr Listed by apt73 Ransomware Group

 When a government land registry is breached, the consequences reach ordinary citizens whose property records, identity documents, and contact details sit inside those systems.
 If your family owns property in Turkey, has conducted any official transactions with TKGM, or has relatives who do, your personal information may now be in attackers’ hands.
 Internal files from such agencies often link names to addresses, ID numbers, phone numbers, and financial details related to property taxes or transfers.
 Once that information circulates, it can be used for identity theft, targeted phishing, or sold to other criminals who combine it with data from everyday breaches you may have already experienced.

-Available reporting describes ransomware incidents involving government agencies as especially concerning because citizens rarely know their data was exposed until long after the fact.
+Available reporting describes ransomware incidents involving government agencies as especially concerning because citizens rarely know their data may have been exposed until long after the fact.
 Families cannot easily change their property records, national ID numbers, or home addresses the way they can change a password.
 This creates lasting risk that follows you and your children for years.

 The Doxxing and Identity-Chain Implications